vulkayes/vulkayes-thesis/documents/validations/creation_validations.md

 * If rasterization is not disabled and `subpass` uses a depth/stencil attachment in `renderPass` that has a layout of `VK_IMAGE_LAYOUT_DEPTH_STENCIL_READ_ONLY_OPTIMAL` or `VK_IMAGE_LAYOUT_DEPTH_ATTACHMENT_STENCIL_READ_ONLY_OPTIMAL` in the `VkAttachmentReference` defined by `subpass`, the `failOp`, `passOp` and `depthFailOp` members of each of the `front` and `back` members of `pDepthStencilState` must be `VK_STENCIL_OP_KEEP`

-* If rasterization is not disabled and the subpass uses color attachments, then for each color attachment in the subpass the `blendEnable` member of the corresponding element of the `pAttachment` member of `pColorBlendState` must be `VK_FALSE` if the attached imageâ€™s format features does not contain `VK_FORMAT_FEATURE_COLOR_ATTACHMENT_BLEND_BIT`.
+* If rasterization is not disabled and the subpass uses color attachments, then for each color attachment in the subpass the `blendEnable` member of the corresponding element of the `pAttachment` member of `pColorBlendState` must be `VK_FALSE` if the attached image’s format features does not contain `VK_FORMAT_FEATURE_COLOR_ATTACHMENT_BLEND_BIT`.

 * If rasterization is not disabled and the subpass uses color attachments, the `attachmentCount` member of `pColorBlendState` must be equal to the `colorAttachmentCount` used to create `subpass`